standardhealth/shr-cli/README.md

 * If `filter` is `true`, then the filtering operation will occur.
 Otherwise, no filtering will occur.
 * If there is no `implementationGuide.filterStrategy` set, filtering will not occur.

-When specified a namespace or element in the `primary` or `target` array of either strategy, it is best to use the fully qualified name (FQN) format for doing so.
+When specifying a namespace or element in the `primary` or `target` array of either strategy, it is best to use the fully qualified name (FQN) format for doing so.
 For example, a namespace could be `"shr.oncology"` and an element could be `"shr.oncology.BreastCancerStage"`.